roundedglobe/roundedglobe.github.io/_posts/2016-06-22-writing-from-ancient-palmyra.md

 title: "Writing tablets from ancient Palmyra"
 description: "A chance record from days long past"
 ---
 _Palmyra has been in the news of late due to the destruction wrought by Islamic State.
-In this post Judith Weingarten takes us back to a bar in happier days..  ._
+In this post Judith Weingarten takes us back to a bar in happier days..._

 **One story is good, till another is told**

-Two men, by the names of Aesop and Babrius, and a schoolboy walked into a bar in ancient Palmyra.
-Aesop ordered three cups of date-palm wine and toasts his companions, telling a fable about an eagle and a jackdaw ([Aesop 2](http://www.aesopfables.com/cgi/aesop1.cgi?2&TheEagleandtheJackdaw)).
+Two men, by the names of Aesop and Babrius, and a schoolboy walked into a wine bar in ancient Palmyra.
+Aesop ordered three cups of date-palm wine and toasted his companions, telling a fable about an eagle and a jackdaw ([Aesop 2](http://www.aesopfables.com/cgi/aesop1.cgi?2&TheEagleandtheJackdaw)).
 Babrius laughs, buys another round of wine, and says, "Aesop, best of fabulists, truly you are an eagle but I'll show you I'm no daw."
 With barely a pause, he renders Aesop's prose into verse (Babrius 137):

 > *An eagle with his talons lifted a sleek lamb from the flock and carried it off to give to his young ones for a meal.